doriang102/doriang102.github.io/_posts/2017-10-13-model-selection,-regularization,-and-evaluation.md

 On the left in the figure above is the $$L^1$$ norm and on the right the $$L^2$$ norm.
 As a result of the square shape, $$L^1$$ results in much sparser solutions (it's more likely to hit a kink than a side), and $$L^2$$ tends to spread out the error more.
 Before diving into this however, let's consider for now the $$L^1$$ norm and evaluate on held out data.

 Now let's try this on the data from before and see what we get.
 Note that this is a basic and crude example to demonstrate the method.
+The purpose is to show that our goal is to maximize our objective function over the possible parameters.

 {% highlight ruby %}
 scores = []